Pulse-Insights/pi-ios-spm/README.md

 PulseInsights.getInstance.setContextData(["author": "Ann Smith", "variant": "a"])
 ```

+You can also use method `clearContextData()` to cleal all data you set before.

 If using Context Data for targeting, it should be defined before `PulseInsights.getInstance.serve()`, since that line triggers the evaluation for whether to return a survey on the current pageview.

 ### 11. Device data